Poly-Mentor/shopping-list-backend/tests_readme.md

 ```

 **Causes:**
-1. Test engine not properly set
-2. Tables not created for test engine
+1. Tables not created for test engine
-3. Session isolation issues
+2. Session isolation issues
-4. Using production app instead of test app
+3. Using production app instead of test app

 **Solutions:**
-1. Ensure `set_test_engine(engine)` is called
-2. Call `SQLModel.metadata.create_all(engine)` after engine creation
+1. Call `SQLModel.metadata.create_all(engine)` after engine creation
-3. Use shared session between fixtures
+2. Use shared session between fixtures
-4. Use client fixture, not module-level TestClient
+3. Use client fixture, not module-level TestClient

 ### Session Conflicts